 We evaluated flurpiridaz F 18 in a Phase 2 trial consisting of 176 subjects from 21 centers.
-These subjects underwent SPECT MPI at rest and at stress with flurpiridaz F 18, both of which were evaluated for safety.
+These subjects underwent both SPECT and PET MPI with flurpiridaz at rest and at stress and were evaluated for safety.
 Of these subjects, 86 underwent coronary angiography, the current standard clinical method for diagnosing coronary artery disease.
 Coronary angiography is an invasive procedure using fluoroscopy performed in a cardiac catheterization lab while the subject is under mild sedation.
 These 86 subjects formed the population for evaluating diagnostic performance.

-PET MPI was performed with flurpiridaz F 18 at rest and at stress utilizing pharmacological coronary vasodilation or treadmill exercise.
+The PET MPI that was performed with flurpiridaz F 18 at stress utilized either pharmacological coronary vasodilation or treadmill exercise.
 Unlike currently available PET imaging agents for MPI with half-lives measured in seconds, flurpiridaz F 18 can be used in conjunction with treadmill exercise given its substantially longer 110 minute half-life.